HFooladi/THEMAP/README.md

 ### Reproduce FS-Mol Experiments
-For the FS-Mol dataset, moleuclar embedding for each assay (ChEMBL id) and also, chemical and protein distance have been calculated and deposited in the [zenodo](https://zenodo.org/records/10605093).
+For the FS-Mol dataset, molecular embedding for each assay (ChEMBL id) and also, chemical and protein distance have been calculated and deposited in the [zenodo](https://zenodo.org/records/10605093).

 1. Download it from [zenodo](https://zenodo.org/records/10605093)
 2. Unzip the directory and place it into `datasets` such that you have the path `datasets/fsmol_hardness`